liweiwei318/tradestation/TDEProjects/readme.txt

-This folder is for the TDE project with file extension *.elx
+This folder is for the TDE project with file extension *.ELP

+This is an export format of EasyLanguageProjectFile(.ELP)